Full HD on a 4K monitor looks worse than on a Full-HD monitor.

 Each logical pixel could be displayed as a square group of integer (2×2, 3×3) number of physical pixels of the same color without mixing-in colors of adjacent pixels.

 Such lossless scaling is already built into graphics drivers and removes blur regardless of monitor or TV used.
-But scaling via graphics card cannot help if the signal source is not a computer, but e. g. a game console.
+But scaling via graphics card (GPU) cannot help if the signal source is not a computer, but e. g. a video player or a game console.

 - Complain of blur to technical support of your monitor/TV manufacturer.